Teleprompter: Television

 Modern teleprompters for news programs consist of a personal computer, connected to video monitors on each professional video camera.
 In certain systems, the PC connects to a separate display device to offer greater flexibility in setup, distances, and cabling.
 The monitors are often black-and-white and have the scanning reversed to compensate for the reflection of the mirror.
 A peripheral device attached has a knob that can be turned to speed up, slow down, or even reverse the scrolling of the text.
 The text is usually displayed in white letters on a black background for the best readability, while cues are in inverse video (black on white).
 Difficult words (mainly international names) are spelled out phonetically, as are other particulars like "Nine-eleven" (to specify that the event 9/11 should not be pronounced "nine-one-one", for example).

-With the development of inexpensive teleprompter software applications as well as free Web-based teleprompter applets, many different disciplines are now using teleprompters to help them deliver sermons, deliver speeches, and create quality audio recordings.
-Unlike their more advanced counterparts, these entry-level products work on desktop computers, laptop computers, and even tablet computers to enable the speaker to control the rate and flow of their speech.
-They are also used by many different organizations and schools to deliver prewritten information by relative novices.
-They are usually called "personal teleprompters."
+With the development of teleprompter software applications, many different disciplines are now using teleprompters.